Fractures in Children

 What is a fracture in a child?

 A fracture is a partial or complete break in the bone.
-When a fracture happens, it is classified as either open or closed:
+When a fracture happens, it is either open or closed.

 - Open (compound) fracture.
 The bone breaks through the skin.
 Or the skin has a deep wound that exposes the bone.